ltejadavic/TypeScriptProjects/my-react-useeffect/README.md

+This exercise illustrates how to use the useEffect hook in React with TypeScript to fetch data from an API when the component mounts.
+The component manages and displays the loading state and fetched data.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.